-There is a place outside of time where everything becomes one.
-I call it the eternal moment.
+There is a place outside of time where everything becomes one, the eternal moment.

 Being there is a strange form of effortlessness.
 Getting there is the voyage of a lifetime.
 You can’t do it unless you love yourself.
 Consider the eternal moment the crowning achievement of the journey toward enlightenment.
-It’s a threshold of sorts.
-Beyond the threshold, there are no such thing as achievements; only the purest form of awareness.
+It’s a threshold of sorts beyond which there is no such thing as achievement, only the purest form of awareness.

 You cannot live your life in the eternal moment.
 The experience is practically useless in and of itself.
 Nothing means anything there.
 The eternal moment lies beyond thought, beyond normal consciousness.

 On the boundary of the eternal moment and self-consciousness, you squirm and dance joyfully.
 Cross over fully into the eternal moment, and time vanishes.
 You become the moment and therefore cannot think about the moment without popping back into time, which you may repeatedly do, back and forth, back and forth.
 Squirm, squirm!
 All this creates the pervasive, even chaotic joy of being fully alive, which only leads to more joyful squirming.
 It’s odd.

 The eternal moment is meant to be visited, not inhabited.

 Some feel worthy of the eternal moment – the right and the ability to show up at the epicenter of everything, which is to be truly alive.
 Others feel so personally broken and preoccupied with their angst that they’d have to rebuild the universe just to become fully present.
 Not holding back.
 Not afraid or worried or preoccupied or distracted; in full acceptance of every ounce of yourself, the light and the dark, as well as the abrupt world around you.

 Even as many assure us that, no, you do not need to rebuild anything.
 Stop thinking.
 Stop doing.
 Let it all go and enter the present, which is always waiting for you.
 There is no need to conquer the universe, for fear cannot exist in the present.